Support for finalists

 - Advantages and disdvantages of postgraduate study

-Finding work opportunities
+Finding jobs and opportunities

 There are a variety of different types of jobs and opportunities available that finalists can apply for post graduation.
 These include: